isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 This configuration file contains a number of extra elements.

-First, a list of forward and/or reverse domains with related DNS servers identified by their IP+port tuples.
+First, a list of forward and/or reverse domains with related DNS servers identified by their IP+port tuples is defined.
 If port is not specified, the default of 53 is assumed.
 This is similar to basic mode with no authentication or authentication done using TSIG keys, with the exception that static TSIG keys are not referenced by name.

-Second, the ``gss_tsig.so`` library has to be specified on the ``hooks-libraries`` list.
+Second, the ``libdhcp_gss_tsig.so`` library has to be specified on the ``hooks-libraries`` list.
 This hook takes many parameters.
 The most important one is `servers`, which is a list of GSS-TSIG capable servers.
 If there are several servers and they share some